AliOKeeffe/word-Py/README.md

 ### Game Over Menu
 - The Game Over menu consists of three options; Play Again, Leaderboard and Quit.
 - It doesn't matter if their input is lower or upper case.
 The computer can handle both inputs.
-- If the user does not input a "P" an "L" or an "Q" they will get an error message asking them to input a valid option.
+- If the user does not input one of the options they will get an error message asking them to input a valid option.
 - If the user chooses to quit, a goodbye message appears and the game is ended using the exit() method.
 - If the user decides to play again, the terminal is cleared using the os.system('clear') method and the user is taken back to the game introduction to start again.

 ### Leaderboard
+- The Leaderboard feature was created using Google Sheets.
+The spreadsheet is accessed by the game through the Google Drive and Google Sheets APIs on Google Cloud Platform.
+- Credentials were generated and provided to allow access from the project to Google Sheets.
+These were added to the cred.json in the .gitignore file to ensure they weren't pushed to Github repository.
+They also had to be added to the Config Vars on Heroku to ensure they could be accessed when running the game.
+- The Leaderboard displays the top ten scores.
+The scores are sorted first by date and then by number attempts.
+This is to entice user to return each day to play so they can beat the top score for that particular day.
+- In order to sort the data from the leaderboard and also to get it into a presentable format, I used Pandas which is a data analysis and manipulation tool.
+It has an number of inbuilt methods for sorting data.
+- INSERT SCREENSHOT OF GOOGLE SHEET

+## Data Model
+- I utilised Object Oriented Programming throughout this project.
+The game consists of three class:
+ - WordChecker
+ - Game
--
+ - OxfordDictAPI

 Bugs